mobily-enterprises/jsonreststores/README.md

 These are the functions and attributes you are able to change:

 **IMPORTANT: Database functions**
+ *  allMakeId( doc, cb ) (create an ID; for Mongo, this is likely to be a "ObjectId()", for MySql it will be the next autoIncrement, etc.
  * `allDbExtrapolateDoc( fullDoc, req, cb )`(from the fetched document, extrapolate the data you actually want)
  * `allDbFetch( req, cb )` (fetch a document based on `req`)
  * `getDbQuery( req, res, next, sortBy, ranges, filters )` (executes the query; this is the only DB function that needs to handle the response)